kaibioinfo/ComfyUI_AdvancedRefluxControl/README.md

 So there are two solutions here: Either we shrink the strength of the Reflux prompt, or we shorten the Reflux prompt.

+## Token merging by downsampling
+To shrink the Reflux prompt and increase the influence of the user prompt, we can use a simple trick: Merge neighbouring tokens in Flux..
+Sometimes this seems to harm the outcoming image less, but there are not many possible values: either we downsample by factor 3 or by factor 9.
+Latter is usually too strong.
+But I often get good results with factor 3.

 ## Controling Reflux with Token merging

 The idea here is to shrink the Reflux prompt length by merging similar tokens together.
 Just think about large part of your input image contain more or less the same stuff anyways, so why having always 729 tokens?
 My implementation here is extremely simple and stupid and not very efficient, but anyways: I just go over all Reflux tokens and merge two tokens if their cosine similarity is above a user defined threshold.